-Executives are also entitled to participate in the employee share and option arrangements.
+Executives are also entitled to participate in the employee share and option arrangements, from time to time.

-The executive directors and executives who receive a salary from the Company also receive a superannuation guarantee contribution required by the government, which was 9.5% for the 2018 financial year, and do not receive any other retirement benefits.
+The executive directors and executives who receive a salary from the Company also receive a superannuation guarantee contribution required by the government, which was 9.5% for the 2019 financial year, and do not receive any other retirement benefits.
 Some individuals, however, may choose to sacrifice part of their salary to increase payments towards superannuation.